 The majority of Indonesia’s economic growth is based on contributions from small and medium businesses at the grassroots level (SMEs).
-As a result, it is clear that Indonesia’s SMEs are critical to the country’s long-term and sustainable economic growth.
+As a result, it is clear that Indonesia’s SMEs are critical to the country’s long-term economic growth.

-Some of the grants are highlighted below:
+Some of the government grants in Indonesia are highlighted below:

 1. Credit for Businesses (Kredit Usaha Rakyat)

 This grant offers SMEs in Indonesia with credit, working capital, and investment finance programs that are precisely customised to meet their financial needs.
 The Startup Incubator Program was established by the Ministry of Cooperatives and SME.
-This program aims to promote local entrepreneurship in Indonesia and is linked to a number of other SME-related awards granted by the Indonesian government.

 2. Start-up Incubator Program